azaiter/autonomous-vehicle-research/README.md

 # autonomous-vehicle-research
-Tools and resources I developed for autonomous vehicle research.
+Tools and resources developed for autonomous vehicle research.